 Evenings are spent socialising and enjoying local cuisine at African Relish, Simply Saffron and other restaurants in the town.

 Late night entertainment isn't a big thing in a Karoo town, but there is the wonderfully renovated "Showroom" and art deco theatre which hosts musicians and shows, with the occasional movie as well.
 You can also venture out of town on a moonless night and do a bit of stargazing.
-Watching the sunset over the town before dinner from the nearest koppie is also an option.
+Watching the sunset over the town before dinner from the nearest koppie is always a pleasant outing.